mattwhel/d3wasm/BUILD.md

   cmake ../neo -DCMAKE_BUILD_TYPE=Release
   make
 ```
-Packaging the data works differently.
+Packaging the data works differently for native builds.
 Have a look at https://github.com/dhewm/dhewm3/wiki/FAQ

 # Building on Windows 10

-While it is possible to build it using the Windows version of Emscripten toolchain, it is a bit more tedious to do (require to manually install Windows version of Cmake, GNU Make or Ninja, and setup environment paths).
+While it is possible to build using the Windows version of Emscripten toolchain, it is a bit more tedious to do (require to manually install Windows version of Cmake, GNU Make or Ninja, and setup environment paths).

 A simpler way is to use **WSL** (*Windows Subsystem for Linux*) with Ubuntu 18.04 installed: the instructions are then exactly the same as the Ubuntu build.
 Nice!